mratsim/weave/rfcs/multithreading_apis.md

 Scheduling is done eagerly, there is no abstract computation graph being built that is launched at a later point in time.

 ### Awaiting a future [REQUIRED]

+The operation to await a task-parallel future is called `sync`.
+This leaves `await` open for async libraries and framework.
+It is also the usual name used in multithreading framework, going back to Cilk (1995).

 #### Awaiting a single future [REQUIRED]